SpiceSharp/SpiceSharpParser/README.md

 SpiceSharpParser is available as [NuGet Package](https://www.nuget.org/packages/SpiceSharp-Parser).

-*Note: Please don't update SpiceSharp package.
-The SpiceSharpParser is not yet compatible with latest SpiceSharp.*

 ## Quickstart

 Parsing a netlist and executing a simulation is relatively straightforward.
 For example: